LLNL/sundials/src/cvode/README.md

 ## References

-* A. C. Hindmarsh and R. Serban, "User Documentation for CVODE v5.0.0," LLNL technical report UCRL-SM-208108, Oct 2019.
+* A. C. Hindmarsh and R. Serban, "User Documentation for CVODE v5.1.0," LLNL technical report UCRL-SM-208108, Jan 2020.

-* A. C. Hindmarsh and R. Serban, "Example Programs for CVODE v5.0.0," LLNL technical report UCRL-SM-208110, Oct 2019.
+* A. C. Hindmarsh and R. Serban, "Example Programs for CVODE v5.1.0," LLNL technical report UCRL-SM-208110, Jan 2020.

 * S.D.
 Cohen and A.C.
 Hindmarsh, "CVODE, a Stiff/nonstiff ODE Solver in C,"
   Computers in Physics, 10(2), pp. 138-143, 1996.